QuentinRa/blog.quentinra.dev/programming-languages/high-level/python/index.md

 #### paramiko - SSHv2 implementation

-`paramiko` can connect to a SSH server.
+`paramiko` can connect to an SSH server.

 ```python
 import paramiko